 In July 2010, we issued further information about the purpose and meaning of our fitness to practise processes.
 Our fitness to practise process is designed to protect the public from those who are not fit to practise.
 If a professional's fitness to practise is 'impaired', it means that there are concerns about their ability to practise safely and effectively.
 This may mean that they should not practice at all.
 Or that they should be limited in what they are allowed to do.
-We will take appropriate actions to make this happen.
-A copy of the policy statement agreed by Council can be found in appendix three of this document.
+We will take appropriate actions to make this action.